MISSION STATEMENT

 Dear Parents/ Teachers/ Employees:

 The Asbestos Office of the Diocese of Phoenix has conducted an inspection of our entire school facility.
-Any friable asbestos containing material that has been found to be damaged has been repaired or removed in accordance with the Rules and Regulations of the United States Environmental Protection Agency.
-The non-friable asbestos containing material will be maintained as it is and be re-inspected visually every six months for any physical damage until it eventually removed.
+Any friable asbestos-containing material that has been found to be damaged has been repaired or removed in accordance with the Rules and Regulations of the United States Environmental Protection Agency.
+The non-friable asbestos-containing material will be maintained as it is and be re-inspected visually every six months for any physical damage until it is eventually removed.

 Repair and removal are done by contractors experienced and certified in this type of work.
 After repair or removal, an extensive survey is completed to ensure that all the school areas are safe and free of asbestos fibers.